Aviva Gileadi: Biography

 Eva Fischmann was born on November 26, 1917, in Budapest, Hungary, to Samuel Fischmann and Gizella (née Kupferstein).
 She studied at the University of Budapest where she received her PhD.
 During World War II she was sent to a concentration camp.
-She was later deported to Auschwitz, but managed to escape and hide until the Red Army arrived in Budapest in January 1945.
+She was scheduled to be deported to Auschwitz, but managed to escape and hide until the Red Army arrived in Budapest in January 1945.
 In 1946, she moved to Vienna, where she met and married Michael Gileadi, who was her second husband and worked as a radiographer.

 In 1948 she emigrated to Israel, where she changed her name to Aviva.
 Aviva Gileadi taught at the high school of Kibbutz Givat HaShlosha and also worked for a time at the Weizmann Institute of Science.

 In 1955, Gileadi moved to Haifa, and started working at the Technion, initially at the Department of Physics, and in 1958, upon the founding of the Department of Nuclear Engineering, she became a professor in that department.

 In 1960, she won a scholarship to study for a year at the Argonne National Laboratory, and to research for a semester at the department of Nuclear Physics at the University of Michigan.

 When the scholarship came to an end, she accepted an offer of another year to earn a degree in Nuclear sciences.
 During that time she enrolled on a course for operating nuclear reactors and she received an operator licence.
 Newspapers in 1963 claimed that Gileadi was the only woman in the western world to hold such a license.

 In 1965 Gileadi was invited by the US government to assist in activating the Boiling Nuclear Superheater (BONUS) Reactor Facility in Puerto Rico.
 As part of her job, she instructed a team of engineers in the operation the nuclear reactor.
 In addition, she taught a Master of Science class in Nuclear Engineering.

 Gileadi died in 2001, in Tampa, Florida.